 Injured or exposed staff, students and faculty will line up on the sidewalk to the east of Cassidy Hall.
-In the event of inclement weather, Scott Willcoxon and Hansen Willis Halls will be utilized to stage patients until they can be routed and guided through the Cassidy location.
+In the event of inclement weather, Scott Wilcoxon and Hansen Willis Halls will be utilized to stage patients until they can be routed and guided through the Cassidy location.

-The Site Coordinator will be responsible for ensuring insurance/immunization personnel have vests, masks, and gloves, and are in place to coordinate traffic flow outside, and also from the other two buildings.
+The Site Coordinator will ensure insurance personnel have vests, masks, and gloves and are in place to coordinate traffic flow outside and from the other two buildings.
 Site Coordinator will also ensure food/water is transported and delivered to medical personnel at Cassidy Hall via contact with EOC.
-On site delivery utilization of food supplies for staff will be distributed via the south door into workroom.
+On-site delivery utilization of food supplies for staff will be distributed via the south door into the workroom.

 Health Center medical records personnel will be information takers.
-They will have aprons or medical coats, gloves, masks, clipboards and pen/pencils, along with proper triplicate forms to ensure all patients are accounted for prior to being treated through the health center.
-This information will be passed to the medical staff and duplicates to the site coordinator for further distribution to the Command

-Center as needed.
-Once treated by the medical staff, the triplicate form will be retained to ensure there is one more tracking method.
-The information takers will screen the patients in the line, identify any critically injured, and coordinate flow of patients into the triage area.
+They will have aprons or medical coats, gloves, masks, clipboards, and pen/pencils, along with proper triplicate forms to ensure all patients are accounted for prior to being treated through the health center.
+This information will be passed to the medical staff and duplicates to the site coordinator for further distribution to the Command Center as needed.
+Once treated by the medical staff, the triplicate form will be retained to ensure an additional tracking method.
+The information takers will screen the patients in the line, identify any critically injured, and coordinate the flow of patients into the triage area.
 The Clinic Coordinator will oversee the information takers.

 The triage stations will be in the waiting room of Cassidy Hall.
 Four stations will be activated with cots and minor supplies (in storage at Cassidy Hall) by the Clinic Coordinator.
-Triage stations will be manned by nurse practitioners and medical assistants.
-As patients are triaged, documentation will be noted on form.
-If only delivery of prophylaxis is needed, NP or MA will distribute with instructions, document on form.
-If patient is free to go after triage, form will be kept at triage station for possible further tracking.
-Patients will exit out of north door of Cassidy Hall.
-If further treatment is needed, patient will be routed to exam room and form will go with the patient to next medical staff person.
+Triage stations will be staffed by nurse practitioners and medical assistants.
+As patients are triaged, documentation will be noted on forms.
+If only delivery of prophylaxis is needed, NP or MA will distribute with instructions, and document on the patient form.
+If the patient is free to go after triage, form will be kept at triage station for possible further tracking.
+Patients will exit through the north door of Cassidy Hall.
+If further treatment is needed, the patient will be routed to an exam room and the patient form will go with the patient to the next medical staff person.

 The exam rooms at Cassidy Hall will become treatment rooms.
 These rooms will be staffed by physicians, nurse practitioners, and medical assistants.
-A pharmacy technician or medical assistant will also be on site to distribute pharmaceuticals as directed by physician or nurse practitioner.
-Exam rooms 1-6 will be designated as short term care.
+A pharmacy technician or medical assistant will also be on site to distribute pharmaceuticals as directed by a physician or nurse practitioner.
+Exam rooms 1-6 will be designated as short-term care.
 Exam rooms 7-10 will be designated as longer care needs and "awaiting transportation".
 The procedure room will be designated as the critically injured/deceased site.
 All transportation of severely injured persons will be coordinated by the clinic coordinator via the north door of Cassidy Hall.

-Clinic Coordinator will relay updates of information to Site Coordinator.
+The Clinic Coordinator will relay updates of information to the Site Coordinator.
 Clinic Coordinator, Site Coordinator and Command Contact will utilize walkie talkie system/radio system.
 Additionally, Site Coordinator and Command contact will maintain contact via cell phones as needed/possible.
 Command contact will keep University Incident Commander updated with information throughout the incident.